 You would be hard pressed to find finer buildings than those dotted around Suffolk.
 Don’t miss Lavenham Guildhall or the House in the Clouds in Thorpeness – and make sure you visit the Ancient House at Clare, whose history can be traced back all the way back to 1473.

 9. Its activities for kids

 Even if you have the most fussy child, you’re sure to find them something fun to do in Suffolk.
 There’s a huge range of farms to take them to, for example – check out Hollow Trees Farm near Ipswich, which gives youngsters the chance to get up close and personal with our animal friends.

 10. Its commitment to the arts

 Suffolk is a very artistic county, as evidenced in the myriad quirky outlets of creativity like Alder Carr Craft Centre in Creeting St Mary, the Lime Tree Gallery in Long Melford and Southwold Art Gallery.
 It’s enough to make you want to pick up a paint brush yourself!

 Where to eat in Suffolk

-The best days out in Suffolk
+The best shopping in Suffolk

-A guide to arts and culture in Suffolk
+Your guide to arts and culture in Suffolk